By Diane Spicer

 One more word to the wise:

-This is the fastest way to shorten up the learning curve out on the trail, and create an historical record you can refer back to later.
+This is the fastest way to shorten up the learning curve out on the trail, and create an historical record you can refer back to when planning your next backpacking trip.

 Home page > Best Backpacking Tips >